futurice/eduSpice/scratch/exercise1/README.md

 >
 >##### Short Description
 >
-> In this exercise teachers will get more familiar with Scratch and the possibliities it offers for teaching kids programming.
+> In this exercise teachers will get more familiar with Scratch and the possibilities it offers for teaching kids programming.
 >

 ---